What Are Mustard Seeds? Types, Uses & Nutritional Benefits Explained

 • Yellow Mustard Seeds: These are the most common type and are often used in American-style yellow mustard.
 They have a mild, slightly sweet flavor.

-• Brown Mustard Seeds: Slightly sharper and more pungent than yellow seeds, these are commonly used in Indian cuisine and in traditional European mustards.
+• Brown Mustard Seeds: Slightly sharper and more pungent than yellow seeds, these are commonly used in Indian cuisine and traditional European mustards.

 • Black Mustard Seeds: These have a strong, fiery flavor and are widely used in South Asian dishes like curries and chutneys.